 months, check in advance with your airline to avoid losing

 tax from Guayaquil airport is now $27.15 and from Quito airport $40.80.

 This used to have to be paid at the airport, in cash, in

-dollars, but more recently it seems to be included in your flight
+dollars, but for several years now it is included in your flight

-ticket - check with your travel agent to be sure.
+ticket - check with your travel agent to make sure.